gabeklein/expressive-mvc/README.md

 A getter's value is cached, facing the user.
 It will only run when a dependency changes, and **not upon access** as you might expect.
 However, getters are also lazy, so first access is one exception.

-Because getters run whenever the controller thinks they *could* change, make sure to design them with these guiding principles:
+Because getters run whenever a controller thinks they *could* change, make sure to design them along these principles:
 - Getters should be deterministic.
 Only expect a change where inputs have changed.
 - Avoid computing from values which change a lot, but don't change output as often.
 - [Goes without saying](https://www.youtube.com/watch?v=0i0IlSKn0sE "Goes Without Saying") but, **side-effects are an anti-pattern** and can cause infinite loops.